 What gift are you supposed to master?
 Are you a singer but you’re “just okay?”
 Are you a writer with a dream of having a New York Times Best Selling book – but you have trouble forming a clear sentence?
 You need to master your skills.
 Find out what you’re passionate about and then master it.

 Storms of life are meant to push you higher.
 Did you know that right before you are promoted you will face some kind of a major crisis?
 Warfare always surrounds the birth of a miracle.
 What doesn’t kill you will make you stronger.
 Take advantage of the crisis you’re facing and develop your character.
 Get some grit and fight to the finish to achieve your dreams and goals.

 They will go after what they want until they get it.
 You need to make up your mind come hell or high water you are going to obtain your dreams and goals.

-Goals are not something you set at the beginning of the year, write them down and throw them in the drawer and hope some way some how they will come to pass.
+Goals are not something you set at the beginning of the year, write them down, throw them in the drawer, and hope some way, somehow, they will come to pass.
 Goals are something you work on daily.
 You should never stop setting goals and then going after them until you have achieved them.

 Come on do what you need to do and come and soar with the eagles.

 Bridget Johnson is a Writer/Author/International Seminar Speaker.
 She lives in Oklahoma with her husband, Peter.